bingxuanying/HalfMile/README.md

 ## Frontend

-Used ReactJS with Redux for frontend coding.
+Built with React and Redux.

 Ultilized:

-1. Google Map API to locate places and also show on the map;
+1. Google Map API to locate places and also show on the map.
 2. Google Vision API landmark feature to recognize the location of the given photo by users.
+3. Google Cloud Function to power Vision API.

 ## Backend